Massimo1167/maxzap/README.md

 Runtime logs are written to `pyzap.log` with level `INFO`.
 Each workflow reports when it polls for messages, the number of messages found and whether actions succeed or fail.
-This helps troubleshoot the engine while it runs in endless polling mode.
+Each log entry now includes the date and time, helping troubleshoot the engine while it runs in endless polling mode.